JonJam/stock-checker/README.md

 This app periodically checks various retailers in the United Kingdom to see if they have an Xbox Series X console in stock.

-If any have stock, it will send an SMS via Twilio detailing the results.
+If any have stock, it will send a SMS via Twilio detailing the results.